golang-leipzig/state-of-go-in-2022/Slides.md

 $ go mod init myproject
 ```

-There's also a official Go on [how to write Go code](https://go.dev/doc/code) that explains a project setup in more detail.
+There's also a official tutorial on [how to write Go code](https://go.dev/doc/code) that explains a project setup in more detail.

 Not only did Modules made development more convenient, they also helped to ensure reproducibility and authenticity of dependencies.

 The `go` command verifies a cryptographic hash of each (public) direct and indirect dependency against a global hash sum database to ensure their authenticity.
 Those checksums are what's stored inside a Modules [`go.sum` file](https://go.dev/ref/mod#go-sum-files).

 ## Embed

 Deployment and distribution was always one of the strong points of Go since it can be easily (cross-) compiled into a statically linked binary that is then shipped.

 With the [`embed` package](https://pkg.go.dev/embed) there is now a standard way of bundling any number of files or directories into a binary.

 A webserver for example can be shipped as a single binary including all its assets, templates, Javascript files and so on.

 Another common usecase is to bundle SQL migration files.
 Embedding something is very easy, all it takes to embed a directory is this: